abruzzi/data-fetching-patterns-in-react/README.md

 console.log(html);
 ```

-The above application is a normal Node script that can be executed in the backend service, it prints out the application on the console.
+The above application is a normal Node script that can be executed in the backend server, it prints out the application on the console.

 ```jsx
 <div><div><h1>Juntao Qiu</h1><p>Developer, Educator, Author</p></div></div>